-The Forward Contract will be settled on the Subsequent Transfer Date in one of three ways: (i) as expected, Freddie Mac may transfer SPCs to the Asset Pool with a face amount equal to the face amount of the WI Certificates issued in respect of that pool; (ii) Freddie Mac may transfer SPCs to the Asset Pool with a face amount that is less than the face amount of the WI Certificates issued in respect of that pool; or (iii) no SPCs may be transferred to the Asset Pool.
+The related Forward Contract will be settled on the Subsequent Transfer Date in one of three ways: (i) as expected, Freddie Mac may transfer SPCs of the applicable SPC class to the related Asset Pool for the related class of WI Certificates with a face amount equal to the face amount of the applicable class of WI Certificates issued in respect of such Asset Pool; (ii) Freddie Mac may transfer SPCs to the related Asset Pool with a face amount that is less than the face amount of such class of WI Certificates; or (iii) no SPCs may be transferred to the related Asset Pool.

-Upon a transfer by Freddie Mac to the Asset Pool of SPCs having a face amount equal to the face amount of the WI Certificates issued in respect of that pool, no gain or loss will be recognized by a Holder and that Holder will be treated for U.S. federal income tax purposes as owning an undivided interest in those SPCs with a tax basis equal to that Holder's tax basis in its WI Certificates, and a holding period in those SPCs beginning the day following the date of such transfer.
-Upon a transfer by Freddie Mac to the Asset Pool of SPCs having a face amount less than the face amount of the WI Certificates issued in respect of that pool, although it is not entirely free from doubt, it is expected that no gain or loss will be recognized by a Holder in respect of the deposit of the SPCs into the Asset Pool, and that Holder will be treated for U.S. federal income tax purposes as owning an undivided interest in those SPCs with a tax basis equal to a pro rata portion of that Holder's tax basis in its WI Certificates, and with a holding period beginning the day following the date of such transfer.
-Consistent with that treatment, it is expected that a Holder will recognize short-term capital gain (or loss) in respect of the disposition of the portion of the Forward Contract not satisfied by the transfer by Freddie Mac to the Asset Pool of SPCs by the Subsequent Transfer Date in an amount equal to the difference between (i) the sum of the Cash Assets, Subsequent Transfer Date Principal Guarantee Amounts and Partial Yield Maintenance Amounts received by that Holder and possibly any Fixed Coupon Amounts in respect of the Cash Assets not previously included in the income of the Holder, and (ii) the Holder's tax basis in the remaining pro rata portion of WI Certificates.
+Upon a transfer by Freddie Mac to the Asset Pool of SPCs having a face amount equal to the face amount of the WI Certificates issued in respect of that pool, no gain or loss will be recognized by a Holder and that Holder will be treated for U.S. federal income tax purposes as owning an undivided interest in those SPCs with a tax basis equal to that Holder's tax basis in its WI Certificates of such class, and a holding period in those SPCs beginning the day following the date of such transfer.

+Upon a transfer by Freddie Mac of SPCs to the related Asset Pool of the applicable SPC class having a face amount less than the face amount of the applicable class of WI Certificates issued in respect of the related Asset Pool, although it is not entirely free from doubt, it is expected that no gain or loss will be recognized by a Holder of the applicable class of WI Certificates in respect of the deposit of those SPCs into the related Asset Pool, and that Holder will be treated for U.S. federal income tax purposes as owning an undivided interest in those SPCs with a tax basis equal to a pro rata portion of that Holder's tax basis in such class of WI Certificates, and with a holding period beginning the day following the date of such transfer.
+Consistent with that treatment, it is expected that a Holder will recognize short-term capital gain (or loss) in respect of the disposition of the portion of the related Forward Contract not satisfied by the transfer by Freddie Mac to the related Asset Pool of SPCs by the Subsequent Transfer Date in an amount equal to the difference between (i) the sum of the related Cash Assets, Subsequent Transfer Date Principal Guarantee Amounts and Partial Yield Maintenance Amounts received by that Holder and possibly any Fixed Coupon Amounts in respect of such Cash Assets not previously included in the income of the Holder, and (ii) the Holder's tax basis in the remaining pro rata portion of its WI Certificates of such class.

-If no SPCs are transferred by Freddie Mac to the Asset Pool, a Holder will recognize short-term capital gain (or loss) in respect of the complete disposition of the Forward Contract in an amount equal to the difference between (i) the sum of the Cash Assets, Subsequent Transfer Date Principal Guarantee Amounts and Yield Maintenance Amounts received by that Holder and possibly any Fixed Coupon Amounts in respect of the Cash Assets not previously included in the income of the Holder, and (ii) the Holder's tax basis in its WI Certificates.
+If no SPCs are transferred by Freddie Mac to the related Asset Pool for a class of WI Certificates, a Holder of the applicable class of WI Certificates will recognize short-term capital gain (or loss) in respect of the complete disposition of the related Forward Contract in an amount equal to the difference between (i) the sum of the related Cash Assets, Subsequent Transfer Date Principal Guarantee Amounts and Yield Maintenance Amounts received by that Holder and possibly any Fixed Coupon Amounts in respect of such Cash Assets not previously included in the income of the Holder, and (ii) the Holder's tax basis in its WI Certificates of such class.